From BR Bullpen

 On July 15, 1988, Aguayo was traded to the New York Yankees for Amalio Carreno.
 He signed with the Cleveland Indians in 1989 and finished up his major league career riding their bench.
 Aguayo played briefly for Triple A Edmonton in 1990 and Triple A Pawtucket in 1991.

-After retiring, Aguayo coached at Triple A Pawtucket from 1993 to 1995, and managed the Rookie Gulf Coast League Red Sox from 1997 to 1998, Class A Lowell in 1999, Pioneer League Billings in 2004, and Gulf Coast League Reds in 2005-2006.
+After retiring, Aguayo coached at Triple A Pawtucket from 1993 to 1995, and managed the Rookie GCL Red Sox from 1997 to 1998, the Class A Lowell Spinners in 1999, the Pioneer League Billings Mustangs in 2004, and GCL Reds in 2005-2006.
 On June 17, 2008 he was named first base coach of the New York Mets to replace the fired Tom Nieto.

 He primarily wore number 16.